 Would open communication from Open AI have helped prevent this tragedy?

-“While using ChatGPT last June, Van Rootselaar described scenarios involving gun violence over the course of several days, according to people familiar with the matter,” says the WSJ.
+The WSJ says “while using ChatGPT last June, Van Rootselaar described scenarios involving gun violence over the course of several days, according to people familiar with the matter.”

-This led to the company suspending his accout, but employees urged the company to report the incident to the RCMP.
+This led to the company suspending the account, but employees also urged the company to report the incident to the RCMP.

 They didn’t.